diogoesnog/MIEI/README.md

   <br>
   **Set of all Slides and solved Practical Exercises.**

-- [**Databases**]() Introduction of formal tools for a rigorous specification, verification and implementation of relational, deductive and object-oriented databases.
+- [**Databases**]() Introduction of formal tools for a rigorous specification, verification and implementation of relational, deductive and object-oriented databases. :star:
   <br>
   **Creation of a Database for a Cinema Ticket Office using MySQL Workbench.**